samihda/elm-tutorial/README.md

-Personal repository for elm tutorial apps
+Personal repository for [Elm tutorial](http://guide.elm-lang.org/) and other apps